SSHOC/sshoc-marketplace-frontend/contributing.md

 ## Content Management

-The application uses Netlify CMS for content management.
+The application uses Decap CMS for content management.
 Content is managed through markdown files and the [CMS configuration](`src/lib/cms/cms.config.ts`) defines the available fields and collections.